ajaysinghthakur/video-demo-tutorialpoint/README.md

 # video-demo-tutorialpoint
-Tutorial point tutorial

-go through this tutorial -https://www.tutorialspoint.com/webrtc/webrtc_architecture.htm.
+signaling server for webrtc by following through the tutorial -https://www.tutorialspoint.com/webrtc/webrtc_architecture.htm.

-## RUN
+### RUN
 To run the project
-run in terminal: #node index.js open in chrome: localhost:8080/index.html
+run in terminal: #node index.js

+open in chrome: localhost:8080/index.html